 - Lose the body fat.
 Fat is estrogenic — estrogen makes you fatter — fat equals more estrogen.
 It’s a vicious cycle!
 Read the book “Why We Get Fat” by Gary Taubes.
 It’s mind altering, paradigm shifting info.
 Everything that you’ve heard from mainstream media and your doctor is COMPLETELY WRONG!
 This is a must read!

 - Change your diet.
-A low carb, high fat diet (LCHF) with the emphasis on good fats and cholesterol (the building block of hormones).
+A low carb, high fat diet (LCHF) with the emphasis on good fats and cholesterol (the building block of hormones) is ideal.
+However, because no one diet is perfect for everyone, just make sure your diet focuses on keeping insulin levels in check.
+Insulin is a fat storing hormone.
 Include plenty of cruciferous vegetables, dark leafy greens, avocados, eggs, bacon, grass-fed butter, coconut oil, grass fed fatty meats, etc. Don’t over-do it on protein, focus more on getting the healthy fats.
 A couple of my favorite recipe books that will help with some new meal ideas are “Wheat Belly Cookbook” by William Davis and “Against All Grain” by Danielle Walker

 - Avoid chemicals.
 Your body is being inundated with chemicals from your food sources as well as your entire environment.
 You need to take steps to try and minimize this exposure as much as possible.
 Some of the worst offenders that you should avoid are: 1) Chlorine and other chemicals from drinking water, showers, and swimming pools.
 2) All kinds of plastics and Styrofoams – drink only out of stainless steel or glass containers.
 3) Clean up your personal care products, everything including deodorant, toothpaste, shampoo, and soap.
 You should be avoiding anything with phthalates, triclosan, benzophenones and parabens.
 See the Twisted Favorites/Bath & Beauty section for the ones I recommend.